brettamusselman/public-company-overview/README.md

             - Wrapper around GCP Secret Manager to store the API keys
         - BigQuery
             - Wrapper around GCP BigQuery to read the data into tables
+    - Wrap with a main.py that accepts command line args
+    - Add a FastAPI to handle the correct calls
+    - Host on Cloud Run in Docker container

 2. **Data Storage**:
     - Use GCP Cloud Storage to store data

 3. **Data Processing**:
-    - Not sure yet
+    - Not sure yet (most likely DBT + BigQuery)
-        - Current plan is BigQuery for processing but we might use Dataproc or Dataflow
+        - Current plan is BigQuery for processing abstracted through DBT
         - See database_design/design.md for more information

 4. **Data Visualization**: